MiFei/Goal-oriented-Dialog-System-Paper-List/Papers.md

 **[11]** Zachary Lipton, Xiujun Li, Jianfeng Gao, Lihong Li, Faisal Ahmed, Li Deng **BBQ-Networks: Efficient Exploration in Deep Reinforcement Learning for Task-Oriented Dialogue Systems** AAAI 2018
+1. BBQ maintains an distribution q over the parameters to estimate their uncertainty.
+2. Use Thompson Sampling to select actions based on the probability distribution.

 **[12]** Baolin Peng Xiujun Li Jianfeng Gao Jingjing Liu Kam-Fai Wong Shang-Yu Su **Deep Dyna-Q: Integrating Planning for Task-Completion Dialogue Policy Learning** ACL 2018 **[DDQ]**
+1. Train the policy and simulator jointly
+2. The “world model” is actually a simulator

 **[13]** Shang-Yu Su Xiujun Li Jianfeng Gao Jingjing Liu Yun-Nung Chen **D3Q: Robust Planning for Dialogue Policy Learning** EMNLP 2018 **[D3Q]**
+1. Applying a discriminator to identify whether an experience is from simulator or real user
+2. In the simulation stage, repeat simulation until 𝐾 high quality experiences are collected

+**[14]** Yuexin Wu, Xiujun Li, Jingjing Liu, Jianfeng Gao, Yiming Yang **Switch-based Active Deep Dyna-Q: Efficient Adaptive Planning for Task-Completion Dialogue Policy Learning** AAAI 2019 **[Switch-DDQ]**
+1. Train a score function 𝑆𝑐𝑜𝑟𝑒() to measure the quality of simulated experience (Similar to the discriminator in D3Q)

+2. Select the user goal based on validation accuracy (Goals with lower success rate are of higher priority)

+**[15]** Kaixiang Mo, Shuangyin Li, Yu Zhang, Jiajun Li, Qiang Yang **Personalizing a Dialogue System with Transfer Reinforcement Learning** AAAI 2018
+1. The dialogue policy of a user can be decomposed to a general and a user-specific policy.
+2. Learning general policy from source data (large), and user-specific policy with target data (small).

+**[16]** Vladimir Ilievski, Claudiu Musat, Andreea Hossmann, Michael Baeriswyl **Goal-Oriented Chatbot Dialog Management Bootstrapping with Transfer Learning** IJCAI 2018 **[done by my colleague]**
+1. Similar domains share some common slots.
+2. After training in target domain, the parameters of common slots can be copied to source model.
+3. Experiment done on two domains (Restaurant and Movie)

 ### 2 Multi-domain/Composite-task Dialogues